Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-To make these decadent cookies, you’ll need:
+To make this decadent peanut butter cookie recipe, you’ll need:

 • 2¼ cups of all-purpose flour